Streum On Studio: History

-Streum On Studio was founded in 2007 by Jonathan Cacherat, Pierrick Le Nestour and Christophe Longuépée.
+Streum On Studio was founded in 2007 by Jonathan Cacherat, Pierrick Le Nestour, and Christophe Longuépée.
 Prior to starting the company, the team had worked on a mod for Half-Life named "Syndicate Black Ops".
-According to Longuépée, the word "streum" means monster in verlan.
+According to Longuépée, the word "streum on" means monster in Verlan.
 The studio then began working on their first project titled E.Y.E.: Divine Cybermancy with a team of about 10 people.
 The company then partnered with Games Workshop and Focus Home Interactive to release Space Hulk: Deathwing.
 The studio was acquired by Focus Home in April 2021, and became Focus Home's second in-house game development studio after Deck13 Interactive.
-The studio continued their collaboration with Games Workshop and released Necromunda: Hired Gun in June 2021.
+The studio continued its collaboration with Games Workshop and released Necromunda: Hired Gun in June 2021.